Customize the PodSpec Definition

 dev

-In dev profile, all the SonataFlow .spec.resources objects are mounted in the resources projected volume listed in this table.
-Do not mount anything else in this path.
+In the dev profile, all .spec.resources are mounted in the resources projected volume.
+Avoid mounting anything else at that path.

 spec: